Skip to content

 Groups

-Some strategies contain logic that is useful in more than one place.
+Some strategies contain logic that is easier to understand when it has a name and a clear boundary.
 In Structure, that logic can be packaged into groups.

 Group definitions are available when the context menu is opened outside a container node.